wavefrontHQ/docs/pages/doc/ui_v2_faq.md

   Line plots with more than one line look similar to v1 line plots though the colors are different.
 * **Single Stats** charts with sparklines have a changed look.
 You can experiment with sparkline position by selecting **Sparkline > Show Sparkline**.
 Change **Minimum** to 0 for a chart that looks like the v1 chart.

-### Q: How does the new time picker work?
+### Q: How does the new time window selector work?

-A: Our new time picker supports a selection of preset times, or you can specify a custome time frame.
-4 weeks is not the same as 1 month -- use the custom time picker to select a full month.
+A: Our new time window selector supports a selection of preset times, or you can specify a custome time frame.
+4 weeks is not the same as 1 month -- use the custom time window selector to select a full month.

 ![v2 time picker](images/v2_time_picker.png)